 In case you want a science-y explanation…

-Bacon includes 2/3 (or 3/3 if it is a non-compliant brand that contains sugar) compounds that make up what’s called the “bliss point”–salt, fat, sugar.
+Bacon includes 2/3 (or 3/3 if it is a non-compatible brand that contains sugar) compounds that make up what’s called the “bliss point”–salt, fat, sugar.
 When these compounds are found together in food, in just the right amounts, it excites our taste buds and activates pleasure receptors in the brain.

 Is turkey bacon healthy?